This manual explains how to share files using a subversion (SVN) repository. For a

 recent commits, thereby enabling users to track each other’s work.
 To use

-this command, first enter svn log -l 20
+this command, first enter svn log -l 20.
+(The character after

 the dash is a lowercase L and the succeeding number tells SVN how many logs